kraudust/personal_software_notes/development_tools/vim/neovim_setup.md

 ## Prerequisites
 a [nerd font](https://www.nerdfonts.com/font-downloads)
-- Download font choice from link above (mono fonts are preferred, firacode and jetbrains are supposed to be good)
+- Download font choice from link above (JetBrains Mono is my top choice right now)
 - extract and copy font folder to /usr/share/fonts/truetype/ folder
 - Will need to select the font for whatever terminal you are using (kitty, terminator, etc.)